 Potential credit risks are mitigated by taking primary and collateral securities.
 There are other risk mitigants like netting agreements, credit insurance and other guarantees.
 The legal certainty and enforceability of the mitigants are verified by the professionals of the respected fields.
 Collateral types which are eligible for risk mitigation include: cash; residential, commercial and industrial property; fixed assets such as motor vehicles, plant and machinery; marketable securities; commodities; bank guarantees; and letters of credit.
-Collateral is valued by independent third party surveyor in accordance with the credit policy and procedures.
+Collaterals are physically verified by the officials of the branches and Head Office.
+At the same time these are also valued by independent third party surveyor in accordance with the credit policy and procedures.